jareddonovan/creative-coding-showcase/README.md

 * `"hideCursor"` (boolean): Whether or not to hide the cursor.
 For the Dewey cabinet, you probably want to show the cursor, but for the other two it doesn't make sense.
+* `"showSketchDropdown"` (boolean): Whether or not to show a dropdown list of all the sketches in the app.
+This is convenient to see when you're testing because it allows you to quickly jump to a particular sketch, but should probably be hidden when the cabinets are being shown.

 Here are the default values for the config file: